ovicon/FoodTavern/README.md

 Design
 -------
-You can read more about desing considerations here: [Design Considerations After Architecture Modeling With C4](http://www.ovidiuconeac.ro/2017/04/05/design-considerations-after-architecture-modeling-with-c4/).
+You can read more about design considerations here: [Design Considerations After Architecture Modeling With C4](http://www.ovidiuconeac.ro/2017/04/05/design-considerations-after-architecture-modeling-with-c4/).

 License
 -------